 Depending on the area and other various factors, the average rent for a private Korean flat is around 6-700 USD.
 The problem with private flats is that they are designed for Koreans, or long-term residents, and require a deposit of 4000-5000 USD for a minimum 2-year contract.
 Only consider them if you plan to stay in Korea for a very long period of study or work.

-To give you an idea of the cost of food, we have put together the average prices of some basic products and drinks in Korea:
+To give you an overall idea of cost of living in South Korea, we should include food cost.
+We have put together the average prices of some basic products and drinks in Korea:

 • Noodles: between 4 and 6 USD.